eslint/eslint/docs/src/integrate/integration-tutorial.md

 ## Step 4: Output Results

-Define a function to output the linting results to the consoles.
+Define a function to output the linting results to the console.
 This should be specific to your integration's needs.
 For example, you could report the linting results to a user interface.

 In this example, we'll simply log the results to the console: